KATHARINE LEE MCEWAN

 Her journey took her through Europe, Asia, South Africa and Australia.
 Arriving in Los Angeles with a renewed passion and an even greater desire to study her craft, she enrolled at the Lee Strasberg Theatre and Film Institute.
 Upon graduating, Katharine started working in theatre and independent film, but soon realized that creating her own material would give her the opportunity to play the dynamic, fiery women she most identified with.

-After gaining experience producing short films, Katharine wrote, produced and starred in the feature-length drama Solitary.
-Since making it's festival debut in January 2015, Solitary has received twelve awards and thirteen nominations, including eight Best Feature wins and three Best Actress nominations for Katharine.
+After gaining experience producing short films, Katharine wrote, produced and starred in the feature-length drama Solitary released by Electric Entertainment in November 2016.
+Solitary received seventeen festival awards, including nine Best Feature wins, two Best Screenplay wins and four Best Actress wins / nominations for Katharine.
 It was the opening night film of both the Chelsea Film Festival in New York and the London Independent Film Festival, where it won Best UK Feature.
+Most recently, Katharine produced and acted in the short film Swim which won the Audience Award for Best Short at the 2017 Los Angeles Film Festival.

 Off camera, Katharine is an avid reader of history, with a particular passion for the Tudor era.
 Other favorite pastimes include hiking with her dog and playing pool.
 She still dreams about taking another Australian road trip, with only her backpack and sleeping bag for company.